-Since 1997, Neighborhood Trust's financial education programs have provided our community with the skills to strengthen their financial status.
-The signature of our program model is our coordination with Neighborhood Trust, a community development credit union (CDCU), and other community organizations so that financial education is delivered in tandem with other support services and offered as a real tool to helping achieve specific goals.
-Today Neighborhood Trust's financial education and counseling programs are in over 30 community organizations throughout New York City, reaching nearly 6,000 individuals annually.
+Since 1997, Neighborhood Trust Financial Partners' financial empowerment programs have provided members of our community with the skills to strengthen their financial status.
+The signature of our program model is our coordination with Neighborhood Trust Federal Credit Union, a community development credit union (CDCU), and other community organizations so that financial education is delivered in tandem with other support services and offered as a real tool to helping achieve specific goals.
+Today Neighborhood Trust's financial education and counseling programs are in over 30 community organizations throughout New York City, reaching 3,000 individuals annually.

-In 2012, Neighborhood Trust approved a new strategic plan to transform our organization into a national vehicle for wealth creation among low-income Americans.
-Our goal is to capitalize on the strength of the community development credit union model to extend our reach to some of our city's poorest communities, and create a sustainable model for providing savings, credit and wealth-building opportunities.
+In 2007, Neighborhood Trust approved a new strategic plan to transform our organization into a citywide vehicle for wealth creation among low-income New Yorkers.
+Our goal is to capitalize on the strength of the community development credit union model and extend our reach to some of our city's poorest communities, and create a sustainable model for providing savings, credit and wealth-building opportunities.